novasearch/wiki.novasearch.org/wiki/Software_Libraries.md

 **Step 5: JupyterHub and PyTorch**

-The cluster is running on an older OS, CentOS 6.
-As such, the glibc library version is older than the one that was used to compile pytorch components for Anaconda.
-To confirm this, open a python shell and import PyTorch:

-    $ python -c "import torch; print(torch.__version__)"

-You will get the following error:

-    ImportError: /lib64/libc.so.6: version `GLIBC_2.17' not found

 Let's say you have an Anaconda environment called `myenv`.
 To run things on JupyterHub, you need to install the ipykernel in that env:

     $ python -m ipykernel install --user --name myenv --display-name "Python (myenv)"